Acupuncture effective on many points

 Posted on 21/02/2020 in Current Affairs

-It seems that the flu is not too bad this year.
+It seems that the flu is not as bad this year.
 Whether this is due to the mild weather or an improved vaccine is the question.
-In previous years, it was already a problem in early January and there was an average of nine weeks of flu epidemic per year.
+In previous years, it was already bad in early January and there was an average of nine weeks per year of a flu epidemic.

 Coronavirus

-But as we know, a severe flu epidemic can cause a serious number of victims, especially among older and vulnerable population groups.
+But as we know, a severe flu epidemic can claim a serious number of victims, especially among older and vulnerable population groups.
 So closer to home, it remains important to maintain our defense against germs.
-That is, also with the global unrest surrounding the coronavirus in mind, an excellent idea!
+That is, even with the global unrest surrounding the coronavirus in mind, an excellent idea!

-Traditional Chinese Medicine can help you resist viruses and recover faster from the flu if you do get sick.
-From a Chinese perspective, it is crucial to 'resolve phlegm' and improve immunity.
+Traditional Chinese Medicine can help you resist viruses and recover more quickly from the flu if you do catch it.
+From a Chinese perspective, it is crucial to 'resolve the phlegm' and improve resistance.

 Nutrition